Warrego North Project

 Warrego North lies on the western extension of the Warramunga Formation, a sequence of Palaeoproterozoic turbiditic sediments which host all of the ironstone copper-gold-bismuth deposits in the Tennant Creek Mineral Field.

-A farm-in agreement with Meteoric Resources Limited gives Chalice the right to earn up to a 70% interest in the Project by sole funding a total of $800,000 in exploration expenditure.
+EL 23764 is subject to a farm-in agreement with Meteoric Resources Limited gives Chalice the right to earn up to a 70% interest in the Project by sole funding a total of $800,000 in exploration expenditure.
 Chalice may earn an initial 51% by sole funding $400,000.
-Chalice is required to drill at least one diamond drill hole of at least 300m within 12 months.
+Other granted licenses are 100% owned.

 - Appendix 4 to Mine Management Plan – Significant Flora and Fauna Memo